octpsmon/TME_analysis_protocol_n_glioma_grading/TME_analysis_protocol/NaroNet/README.md

 In this part of methods we implemented following pipeline called NaroNet on our glioma tissue microarray dataset.
 NaroNet authors paper: [*paper*](https://arxiv.org/abs/2103.05385).
 Original repository with the latest version can be found here: https://github.com/djimenezsanchez/NaroNet.

-To adjust input data to NaroNet we added convert_tif.ipynb.

 ## Requirements and installation
 * Linux (Tested on Ubuntu 18.04)
 * NVIDIA GPU (Tested on Nvidia GeForce RTX 2080 Ti x 4 on GPU server, and Nvidia P100, K80 GPUs on Google Cloud)